hazelcast/hazelcast/site/docs/api/testing.md

 ## Using random cluster names

-If multiple tests are running in parallel there is chance that the clusters in each test can discover others, intefere the test execution and most of the time causing both of them to fail.
+If multiple tests are running in parallel there is a chance that the clusters in each test can discover others, interfere the test execution and most of the time causing both of them to fail.

 To avoid such scenarios, one needs to isolate the clusters in each test